Ivan Neill: Political activity

 In 1946, Neill was elected to Belfast Corporation as an Ulster Unionist Party member, and two years later, he became an alderman, serving until 1950.
 At the 1949 Northern Ireland general election, he was elected for Belfast Ballynafeigh.
 In January 1950, he was made Minister of Labour, and was appointed to the Privy Council of Northern Ireland.
 In this post, he sometimes spoke against his Government's policy – for example, against the 1956 Rent Bill which permitted landlords to increase rents in order to improve properties, while in 1958 he was rebuked for making a critical speech on economic policy.

 He held the post until 1962, when he became Minister of Education, then in 1964 he moved to become Minister of Finance and Leader of the House of Commons.
 He was stripped of the Leadership of the House the following spring, and resigned from the Government in April, feeling that he was being marginalised in favour of William Craig.

 In 1964, Neill again took a seat as an alderman on Belfast Corporation, this time serving for six years.
 In December 1968, he returned to the Government as Minister of Development, then in March 1969, he was elected as the Speaker of the House of Commons.

 The Official Irish Republican Army attempted to kidnap Neill from his house near Rostrevor, in October 1971.
 They were unsuccessful, but in December, his house was burnt down in an arson attack.

 The Parliament was prorogued in 1972.
 In March 1973, the British Government published its plans to replace the Parliament with the Northern Ireland Assembly.
 Neill resigned as a Member of Parliament and as Speaker.
 He was not replaced, and was therefore the last Speaker of the Parliament of Northern Ireland.
 He received a knighthood and withdrew from politics.
+A Northern Ireland Order in Council grants him an annuity of £2,260 from 1 April 1973 for Neill's remaining life.